ufs-community/ufs-srweather-app/docs/UsersGuide/source/Graphics.rst

 The full set of Cartopy shape files can be downloaded `here <https://www.naturalearthdata.com/downloads/>`__.
 They are also available on all `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ platforms in the following locations:

 ..
    COMMENT: Update these links!!!
-For convenience/In addition, the small subset of files required for these Python scripts can be obtained from the `EMC ftp data repository <https://ftp.emc.ncep.noaa.gov/EIB/UFS/SRW/v1p0/natural_earth/natural_earth_ufs-srw-release-v1.0.0.tar.gz>`__ or from `AWS cloud storage <https://ufs-data.s3.amazonaws.com/public_release/ufs-srweather-app-v1.0.0/natural_earth/natural_earth_ufs-srw-release-v1.0.0.tar.gz>`__.
+For convenience, the small subset of files required for these Python scripts can be obtained from the `SRW Data Bucket <>`__.

 On Cheyenne: